Coordinate Systems with PyProj: Precision Transformations & Pipeline Integration

 gdf_projected = gdf.to_crs(epsg=32633)

-# High-throughput PyProj extraction for memory-constrained environments
+# High-throughput PyProj extraction for point datasets

 transformer = Transformer.from_crs(gdf.crs, "EPSG:32633", always_xy=True)